cppalliance/safe-cpp/proposal/draft.md

 * Mar.
 4, 2024 - **Secure by Design: Google's Perspective on Memory Safety**[^secure-by-design]

-Security professionals loudly advocate that projects migrate away from C++ and start using memory safe languages.
+Security professionals urge projects to migrate away from C++ and adopt memory safe languages.
 But the scale of the problem is daunting.
-C++ powers products that have generated trillions of dollars of value.
+C++ powers software that has generated trillions of dollars of value.
 There are a lot of C++ programmers and a lot of C++ code.
 Given how wide-spread C and C++ code is, what can industry really do to improve software quality and reduce vulnerabilities?
 What are the options for introducing new memory safe code into existing projects and hardening software that already exists?

 There's only one systems-level/non-garbage collected language that provides rigorous memory safety.
 That's the Rust language.[^rust-language] But while they play in the same space, C++ and Rust are idiomatically very different with limited interop capability, making incremental migration from C++ to Rust a slow, painstaking process.